Summary

 " Dachau, 1945,

-I timidly start drawing.
-The way, perhaps, to get out of it.
+I timidly start to draw.
+Maybe the way to get by.
 In this danger, I might have a reason to resist.
-I first try in secret, in the drawer of my turn, things seen along the way on my way to the factory: the arrival of a convoy, the cattle wagon ajar and the corpses overflowing.
-The journey lasted a month, more maybe, without food, without drinks, all hermetically curled.
-A few survivors gone mad scream, their eyes popping out.
+At first, I try in secret, in the drawer of my lathe, things I see on my way to the factory: the arrival of a convoy, the cattle car half-open, and the overflowing corpses.
+The trip lasted a month, more maybe, without food, without drinks, everything tightly sealed.
+A few survivors who had gone mad howled, their eyes bulging.

 Later, I draw at the camp itself.
-The days pass...
+The days go by...
 And here I am in the last weeks of the camp, the danger of being discovered has somewhat diminished.
 I manage to find, in the factory, paper and ink.

-I draw as if in a trance, morbidly clinging to my scraps of paper.
-I was as if blinded by the hallucinatory grandeur of these fields of corpses.
+I draw as if in trance, biting morbidly on my scraps of paper.
+I was as if blinded by the hallucinating grandeur of these fields of corpses.

-And the fear of not betraying these diminished forms, of managing to restore them as precious as I saw them, reduced to the essential.
-As crushed by I don’t know, what a fever, in the irresistible need to draw so that this grandiose and tragic beauty does not escape me.
-Every day, I was only alive for the day, tomorrow it will be too late.
-Life, death, for me everything hung on those sheets of paper.
+And the obsession not to betray these diminished forms, to succeed in restoring them as precious as I saw them, reduced to the essential.
+As if crushed by I don’t know, what a fever, in the irresistible need to draw so that this grandiose and tragic beauty does not escape me.
+Every day, I was alive only for the day; tomorrow it will be too late.
+Life and death, for me everything hung on those sheets of paper.

-But these drawings, will we ever see them?
+But will we ever see these drawings?
 Will I be able to show them?
 Will I get out of here alive?
-We knew that it had been decided to annihilate this camp, and us inside.
+We knew that it had been decided to destroy this camp, and us inside.

 I learned to see things in a different way.
-In my painting itself, later, it’s not that everything has changed radically.
-It is in no way by reaction against horror that I rediscovered the happiness of childhood.
-Small horses, landscapes of Dalmatia, women of Dalmatia, they were there long before.
-Only after, it was given to me to see them differently.
-After the vision of these corpses stripped of all external marks, of all superfluity, freed from the mask of hypocrisy and the distinctions with which men and society adorn themselves, I believe I have discovered the terrible and tragic truth that it was given to me to reach. [...]
+In my own painting, later on, it’s not that everything changed radically.
+It is by no means a reaction against horror that I rediscovered the bliss of childhood.
+Little horses, landscapes of Dalmatia, women of Dalmatia, they were there long before.
+Only afterwards, I was given the opportunity to see them differently.
+After the vision of these corpses stripped of all external marks, of all superfluity, freed from the mask of hypocrisy and the distinctions with which men and society adorn themselves, I believe to have discovered the terrible and tragic truth that it was given me to reach. [...]

 When I returned to Venice in 1945, I started painting landscapes and horses.
 I was coming out of a black hole, I needed light and space.
-Then a long interior work began, in Paris.
+Then a long inner work began in Paris.
 When I arrived, in the 50s, I found myself among all these great abstract masters: Wols for example. ...
-Abstraction was a definitive thing, the only true and just one.
+Abstraction was a definitive thing, the only right and true one.
 But I didn’t know how to approach it.
 It gradually became a profession.

-From 1970 to 1975, Zoran Music returned to Dachau, within the very walls where he was imprisoned from 1943 to 1945.
-He paints and then engraves a series of sixteen works grouped under the name "We are not the last".
+From 1970 to 1975, Zoran Music returned to Dachau, within the same walls where he was imprisoned from 1943 to 1945.
+He then paints and engraves a series of sixteen works grouped under the name "We are not the last ones".
 He then exhibited throughout Europe during the 1990s.
-The exhibition is made up of rare drawings, saved from destruction, made a few months before its release.
-It invites a journey through all the periods and themes of the artist: a poignant cycle from beginnings to old age, from candid innocence to the experience of horror.
+The exhibition is made of rare drawings, saved from destruction, made a few months before its release.
+It invites to a crossing of all the periods and all the themes of the artist: a poignant cycle from beginnings to old age, from candid innocence to the experience of horror.

 The works of Zoran Music were presented to the public.
-Strange and painful exhibition, it benefits from a picture rail (to exhibit, wall suitable for receiving paintings in a gallery or museum) of a suave gray and an equal light.
-In a round room, are gathered all the drawings of Dachau, executed secretly on poor quality paper with ink and stolen pencils.
-There remain only about thirty of the hundred that Music accumulated during the winter of 19441945.
-The others were burned or disappeared at the time of the camp’s liberation.
+Strange and painful exhibition, it benefits from a picture frame (to display, wall suitable for receiving paintings in a gallery or museum) of a suave gray and an even light.
+In a round room are gathered all the drawings of Dachau, executed secretly on poor quality paper with ink and stolen pencils.
+There remain only about thirty of the hundred that Music accumulated during the winter of 1944-1945.
+The others were burned or disappeared when the camp was liberated.

 On most of these sketches: bodies reduced to skeletons are lying on the ground or in rudimentary coffins.
-To save space and because these mummies no longer have weight, two corpses are arranged head-to-tail.
-The heads are skulls to which there are still eyes, and these dead eyes become immense because there is no more flesh and no more hair.
-The gaze sees nothing else, queues of turned-over corpses that fill the space, which leave no respite to the sight, which obstruct the horizon.
+To save space and because these mummies no longer have any weight, two corpses are arranged head to toe.
+The heads are skulls to which there are still eyes left and these dead eyes become immense, because there is no more flesh and no more hair.
+The gaze can only see this, lines of overturned corpses that fill the space, which leave no respite to the view, which obstruct the horizon.

-The second half of the retrospective brings together canvases, visions transformed and purified by memory, spectral visions:
+The second half of the retrospective brings together paintings, visions transformed and purified by memory, spectral visions:

 AppleMark